Chapter 15 - Prelude to the Last Dance?

 Jennifer had not worked since the beginning of 2019.
 This frustrated her no end.
 Jennifer was more capable and knowledgeable about health issues that most I knew, yet she could not figure out a way in this marketplace to create a steady income stream from her efforts.
 Anyone that interacted with her about their health always raved about her abilities.
 She had come very close to getting involved with a big company that was doing CBD formulations for pain, stress and depression.
 That had gone sideways however when the Feds started cracking down on the CBD wild west marketplace and it was unclear if the FDA were going to develop regulations like they had with Vaping.

-The Vaping phenomena was interesting in 2019.
+The Vaping phenomena was also interesting in 2019.
 Thirty somethings and millennial's bringing their own perspective to smoking.
-Cigarettes obviously were bad for your health so this Vaping innovation emerged out of the head shop movement, but featured new tech.
+Cigarettes obviously were bad for your health.
+This Vaping innovation emerged out of the head shop movement, but featured new tech.
 They extended the concept of a “bong” to these sleek high tech devices.
 Matt for one was all over it.
 You could customize your vaping device, create different formulations and the big sell was that you could smoke and not cloud up the room for others.
 What emitted from these devices was harmless vapor.
 Matt set to work in his room as the mad chemist and with Jennifer experimented with growing different kinds of pot plants.
 Strange new odors in the hallway.
+It was early in Vaping history.
+It would not go so well later on.

 The stress of not working much was getting to Jennifer.
 She had also spent loads of time helping me get through the two surgeries.
 We had enough money at that point, but that would not last forever.
 Her old patterns of migraines and lack of sleep returned.
 It meant she would go to bed when it got bad.